 Public Service and Volunteering

 If you’re midway through high school and wondering whether it’d be worth adding volunteerism to your already long list of extracurricular activities, consider the benefits.
-You’ll be giving your college applications a boost and impressing admissions officials, meeting new people and getting involved in an activity that not all high school students take part in, and may even land some academic credit or scholarship money for giving back.
-Check out what we’ve come up with as far as the benefits of volunteerism in high school.You just might find it is worth it to take part in some community service after all.
+You will be giving your college applications a boost and impressing admissions officials, meeting new people and getting involved in more rare extracurricular activities.
+You may even land some academic credit or scholarship money for giving back.
+Check out what we’ve come up with as far as the benefits of volunteerism in high school.You will most likely find volunteering a tremendously rewarding commitment.